Today I’m sharing Chicken Cacciatore which the Japanese would call it Chicken Tomato Ni (チキンのトマト煮).

 - Meanwhile, in a large frying pan or a heavy-bottomed Dutch oven, heat 1 Tbsp olive oil on medium heat and cook garlic and bay leaves till fragrant.

 - Lower the heat to medium low heat and sauté onions until tender.

 - When onions are soft, add mushrooms and cook till tender.

 - Transfer the chicken into the pan/pot, skin side up.

-- Add wine, tomatoes, bouillon cubes, and oregano.
-Break the tomatoes into small pieces with wooden spatula.
+- Add wine, tomatoes, vegetable stock, and oregano.
+Break the tomatoes into small pieces with a wooden spatula.
 Cover with the lid and lower the heat.
 At a gentle simmer, cook for 60 minutes.
-Add salt and pepper to adjust taste if necessary.

-- The picture below is after 60 minutes of simmering.
-Remove the chicken into a serving platter, and increase the heat to high.
+- After simmering for an hour, taste and season with salt and pepper to your taste.
+Transfer the chicken to a serving platter, and increase the heat to high.
 Let the sauce reduce for about 2 minutes.
 The sauce should start thickening.

 - Pour the sauce over the chicken and garnish with parsley.
-Serve with pasta.
+I usually serve the dish with pasta.

 - You can keep the leftovers in an airtight container and store in the refrigerator for up to 3 days or in the freezer for a month.